Regularity of symbolic and ordinary powers of weighted oriented graphs and their upper bounds: Introduction

-(Theorem \ref{thm3.5}).
-This is a sharp upper bound.
-As a consequence we proved that if $D$ is gap-free and $V^+$ are sink vertices, then $\reg(I(D)^{(2)}) = \reg(I(D)^2)$ (Corollary \ref{cor3.8}).
-We showed that the equality of regularities of symbolic and ordinary powers of $I(D)$ depends on the weights of the vertices.
-That is, for some assignments of weights, the regularities are equal and some assignments of weights the regularities are not equal.
-More generally, for any weighted oriented graph $D$ which has an induced path on $\{x_i,x_j,x_r\}\subset V(D)$, of length two, with edges $(x_i,x_j), (x_j,x_r)\in E(D)$ or $(x_r,x_j), (x_j,x_i) \in E(D)$ and $w(x_j) \geq 2$, we showed that In particular, these inequalities are true if $D$ is bipartite (Proposition \ref{cor1}).
-Our approach uses techniques from a special simplicial complex known as degree complex and regularity formula in terms of reduced homology.
-As biproduct, we get several upper bounds for the regularity of powers of edge ideals of $D$.
+Also, we deduce that $\reg(I(K_n)^{(k)})$ is an eventually linear function of $k$ (Corollary \ref{eventually-linear}).
+Our approach uses the regularity formula of monomial ideals in terms of the reduced homology of their degree complexes.
 0.2cm

-Now we give section-wise description of the paper.
-In section \ref{sec2}, we recall the definitions and essential results required to prove our main results.
-In section \ref{sec3}, we compare the regularities of small symbolic and ordinary powers of edge ideals of $D$.
-In section \ref{sec4}, we compare the regularities of all symbolic and ordinary powers of edge ideals of $D$.
+Now, we give section-wise description of the paper.
+In Section \ref{sec2}, we recall the definitions and essential results required to prove our main results.
+In Section \ref{sec3}, we compare regularity of symbolic powers of weighted oriented graphs $D$ and $D'$, where $D'$ is obtained from $D$ by adding a pendant.
+In Section \ref{sec4}, we compare the regularities of small symbolic and ordinary powers of edge ideals of $D$.
+Finally in Section \ref{sec5}, we give explicit formulas for regularity of symbolic and ordinary powers for any weighted oriented complete graph $K_n$.